particle-iot/thatconf-workshop-2019/content/docs/ch3.md

   }
 }
 ```
-### Publishing a Payload with Temp and Humidity Values
+### Publishing a payload with temp and humidity values

 Now, let's send the current temp, humidity and light level using a `Particle.publish` event.
 You'll sind a single event with all three values in a single JSON object.
 To do this, you'll use the `JSONParserGenerator` library.